unitag/Engine-API/Reference.md

 The connectors defined in an input object are evaluated in parallel.
 Thus, a connector cannot use a value produced by one of its neighbors.

-However, there are two ways for ordering the evaluation order of connectors:
+However, there are two ways for controlling the evaluation order of connectors:
   - An input object can define a special `$then` key.
 It allows to define another input object (or an array) which is processed only once all the connectors of the current object have been evaluated.
 The resulting values of these connectors can be injected in the `$then` field.
 Note that an input object is considered as completed when all its connectors are evaluated _and_ its eventual `$then` field is completed.
   - When an array of input objects if specified, its items are evaluated sequentially.
 This means that the connectors defined in a given item are evaluated only once all the previous items are completed.
 In other words, the values produced by the connectors of a given item can be injected in all subsequent items.
 Note that an array of input object is considered as completed when all its items are completed.